metamatong/COMP2522Project/README.md

 3. **NumberGame.java**
     - Provides a 4×5 grid in a GUI.
     - Randomly generates 20 integers from 1–1000.
-    - Users must place each number into an empty cell, maintaining ascending order or face a game-over.
+    - Users must place each number into an empty cell, maintaining ascending order or face a javaFXGame-over.
     - Tracks wins/losses, average placements, and allows replays.

 4. **MyGame.java**
-    - A unique game demonstrating concepts from the entire course.
+    - A unique javaFXGame demonstrating concepts from the entire course.
     - Must include a `prompts.txt` describing how AI was used and an `applications.txt` indicating where course concepts appear.
     - Must maintain consistent style, follow best practices, and be distinct from publicly-available code.